2019 Music Reviews

 DJ Shadow, Our Pathetic Age (2019) C-

-It's been a while since Davis made a good record and this double LP, while there are some sublime transitions and smart samples being used, doesn't match his early and most vital work: I'm not sure why he'd divide into one record of instrumentals and one of features, because it doesn't mesh (the title track with Samuel Herring is excellent, but it owes more to his delivery than the beats).
+It's been a while since Davis made a good record and this double LP, while there are some sublime transitions and smart samples being used, doesn't match his early and most vital work: I'm not sure why he'd divide into one record of instrumentals and one of features, because it doesn't mesh (the title track with Future Islands frontman Samuel T. Herring is excellent, but it owes more to his delivery than the beats).
 Would Shadow of the late 90's have used the squirrely voice on "If I Died Today" or allowed "My Lonely Room" to sound so ... flat?
 I think he would have melted the vinyl.

 The Drums, Brutalism (2019) D+